laymonage/content/about.md

 title: About Me
 ---

 Hi, I'm Sage.
 I build up and break down stuff in the open.

-After studying Computer Science at Universitas Indonesia, I worked as a software engineer at GudangAda.
-Now, I'm freelancing as an open source software developer while preparing for my next step in life.
+In early 2021, I got my bachelor's degree in Computer Science from Universitas Indonesia.
+Shortly after, I worked as a Frontend Developer at a startup in Indonesia for about a year.
+Then I joined [Torchbox][torchbox] to pursue my passion in open source by developing [Wagtail CMS][wagtail] and its ecosystem.
+Following one of my dreams, I moved to Bristol, UK in late 2022.

 I enjoy using Django and I have made some contributions to it.
 During [Google Summer of Code][gsoc] 2019, I implemented a [`JSONField`][jsonfield] feature